ENCCS/sycl-workshop/content/what-is-sycl.rst

 .. typealong:: "Hello, world" with SYCL

-   This is our complete sample source file.
-You can find it in the ``content/code/day-1/00_hello`` folder.
+   You can find the file with the complete source code in the ``content/code/day-1/00_hello`` folder.
 Worry not about the details in the code, we will dig into what is happening here at great length during the rest of the lesson.